 Most of the vulnerability as described in ISO/IEC 24772-1 clause 6.64 do not apply to Fortran.
 Fortran provides the ability to control input or output via format strings and mistakes in format strings may cause serious program errors.
 However, the format string cannot affect the access of memory beyond the data items being referenced.
 If the format string is constant, then it cannot be influenced by external input or by program state.

-6.64.2 Guidance to language users
+6.64.2 Avoidance mechanisms for language users

 Wherever possible, use format strings that are constants.

 Where a variable string is needed, include code to check that its value is within expectations.

+6.65 Modifying constants [UJO]

+6.65.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.65 is applicable to Fortran.
+The vulnerability is mitigated by the following language properties.

+Fortran does not allow a constant to be the target of a pointer, and does not allow a type to have a constant as a component.
+Fortran also prevents all attempts to write directly to a variable declared constant and prevents passing a constant to an out or inout dummy argument in a subprogram.
+However Fortran permits a pointer to an in subprogram dummy argument, and a subsequent write via the pointer.

+Fortran compilers usually do not prevent the use of a constant as an actual argument in the absence of an intent specification.

+Compilers prevent the alteration of the value of a constant.

+6.65.2 Avoidance mechanisms for language users

+Always use intent specifications for dummy arguments.

+Avoid a pointer to an in dummy argument.

+Use the compiler or static analysis tools to detect any use of a constant or in dummy argument that is not in accord with the Standard.

 7 Language specific vulnerabilities for Fortran

 8 Implications for standardization